-The Provider should verify that all practitioners complete the required criminal records checks and should review the results to ensure that individual is eligible to provide services.
+The Provider should verify that all practitioners complete the required criminal records checks and should review and maintain the results to ensure that individuals are eligible to provide services.
 The Provider should address the identified issue to ensure the safety of students in addition to compliance with Medicaid rules and avoid future findings.

-B. Supervision Requirements Ohio Admin.
+B. Supervision Requirements

+Ohio Admin.
 Code § 5101:3-35-05(B)(1)(b)(ii) states licensed occupational therapy assistants shall practice under the general supervision of a licensed occupational therapist who is employed or contracted by the Provider.
 Ohio Admin.
 Code § 5101:3-35-01(A)(6) defines general supervision as the licensed practitioner being available, but not necessarily present, and requires an interactive process which shall include initial and periodic face-to-face evaluation of the recipient and routine consult with the assistant.
 Finally, services that are not provided under the appropriate supervision and/or at the appropriate direction of a licensed practitioner are not allowable per Ohio Admin.
 Code § 5101:3-35-05(C)(14).

 Ohio Admin.
 Code § 5101:3-35-05(B)(3)(b)(i) states a practitioner who can deliver speech-language pathology services is a licensed speech-language pathologist who holds a current, valid license issued under Ohio Rev. Code § 4753.
-Ohio Rev. Code § 4753.071 states that a person holding a conditional speech-language pathologist license may practice under the supervision of a person fully licensed as such.
-The Provider did not submit of proof general supervision for the three licensed occupational therapy assistants showing initial or periodic face-to-face contact between the licensed occupational therapist and the recipient or routine consultation between the practitioners.
-We concluded the 176 services in our sample rendered by occupational therapy assistants without documented general supervision were non-compliant and are included in the overall projection of \$12,591.31.
-In addition, the Provider did not submit proof that the speech-language pathologist with a conditional license practiced under the supervision of a fully licensed speech-language pathologist.
-We concluded that the five services in our sample rendered by the practitioner with a conditional license were non-compliant and are included in the overall projection of \$12,591.31.
-B. Supervision Requirements (Continued) Recommendation:
+Ohio Rev. Code § 4753.071 states that a person holding a conditional speech-language pathologist license may practice under the supervision of a person fully licensed.

+The Provider did not submit proof that the speech-language pathologist with a conditional license practiced under the supervision of a fully licensed speech-language pathologist.
+We concluded the 43 services rendered by the speech-language pathologist with a conditional license were non-compliant and these errors are included in the finding amount of \$14,663.59.